The Role of Leadership in Building Agile Culture

 Here's how leaders can effectively shape the atmosphere and drive innovation in their organizations.

-For your organization to achieve true agility, a constant flow of ideas is essential.
-It is very likely that intrapreneurship will flourish if top-level leaders are set to lead and encourage a company-wide innovation buy-in by the organization.
+For your organization to achieve a truly agile culture, a constant flow of ideas is essential.
+It is very likely that innovation will flourish if top-level leaders are set to lead and encourage a company-wide innovation buy-in by the organization.

-Bottom-up innovation ensures that ideas come from people who are close to the problems as well as the consumers.
+Bottom-up innovation ensures that ideas come from people who are close to the problems as well as the customers.
 Crucially, a leader who celebrates agile innovation will ensure that employees can work on their ideas while they are still fresh.
-This is a far better approach than limiting innovation to a mere weekly two-hour window.
+This is a far better approach than limiting innovation to a mere weekly two-hour window for example.

 Building an agile culture isn’t only reliant on being able or allowed to innovate.
 Creativity also requires energy and the right mindset.
 Leadership teams must build an environment where employees are incentivized to innovate.
 There are many ways to achieve this.

 Firstly, making people value the company's mission is vital.
-Meanwhile, tracking all ideas and rewarding all contributions, rather than only the “big idea”, can have a huge impact in incentivising everyone to innovate.
+Meanwhile, tracking all ideas and rewarding all contributions, rather than only successful or revolutionate ideas, can have a huge impact in incentivising everyone to innovate.

 Creating an environment where everyone feels safe to innovate also means removing some of the barriers to innovation, such as having to seek approval before developing or testing ideas.
 If the organization is to accept autonomy, though, it must also accept failure.